Psychiatry

 Get a deeper understanding of depression here, bipolar disorder here, generalized anxiety disorder here and post-traumatic stress disorder here.

-Psychotic disorders, such as schizophrenia, are serious mental health conditions associated with altered ways of thinking and perceiving things.
+Schizophrenia is a serious mental health condition associated with altered ways of thinking and perceiving things.
 They are characterized by ‘psychosis’ in which a person loses touch with reality.
 People may experience delusions – strong but false beliefs, such as the belief that someone is trying to harm them or that someone is putting thoughts into their head.
 People may also experience hallucinations – false information from their senses, such as hearing voices or seeing things that are not really there.
-In addition, people with psychotic disorders may have reduced emotions, difficulty in speaking, and reduced feelings of pleasure or interest.
+In addition, people living with schizophrenia may have reduced emotions, difficulty in speaking, and reduced feelings of pleasure or interest.

-Psychotic symptoms and disorders may be induced by certain medications and illicit drugs, may be a consequence of another medical condition, or may be due to structural changes or chemical imbalances in the brain.
+Schizophrenia may be induced by certain medications and illicit drugs, may be a consequence of another medical condition, or may be due to structural changes and chemical imbalances in the brain.
 These disorders are commonly misunderstood by the general public, making them a source of stigma and discrimination.

 Psychotic disorders require treatment and are often highly disabling, with a considerable impact on a person’s personal and family life, as well as on their ability to function at work or at school.